pvmm/msx-tile-forge/README.md

     *   Copy/Paste functionality for tile patterns and row colors.
     *   "Mark Unused" feature to highlight tiles not referenced in any supertile.
     *   **Interactive Info Panel:** The "Used...in...supertiles" label is a clickable link that highlights all supertiles using the selected tile and switches to the Supertile Editor tab.
+    *   **Deep Dive Editing (Double-Click):** Double-clicking a color in the "Color Selector Palette" will jump to the main Palette Editor tab with that color selected.
     *   Save/Load tilesets as `.SC4Tiles` binary files.

 *   **Supertile Editor (Project-Configurable Dimensions, e.g., 2x2, 4x4, 8x2 tiles):**